George Anson, 1st Baron Anson

+Background

-Family and early career
+Family

 Anson was the son of William Anson of Shugborough in Staffordshire and Isabella Carrier, whose brother-in-law was the Earl of Macclesfield and Lord Chancellor, a relationship that proved very useful to the future admiral.
 He was born on 23 April 1697, at Shugborough Manor.
-He was one of eight surviving children of the couple, and the younger brother of Thomas Anson.
+He was one of eight surviving children of the couple, and the younger brother of the politician Thomas Anson.

+Early career

 In February 1712, amid the War of the Spanish Succession, Anson entered the navy at the age of 15.
 He served as a volunteer aboard the fourth-rate HMS Ruby, before transferring to the third-rate HMS Monmouth.

 Promoted to lieutenant on 17 March 1716, he was assigned to the fourth-rate HMS Hampshire in service as part of a Baltic Sea fleet commanded by Admiral John Norris.
 Anson transferred to the aging fourth-rate HMS Montagu in March 1718, and saw active service against Spain at the Battle of Cape Passaro in August 1718 during the War of the Quadruple Alliance.
 He then transferred to the second-rate HMS Barfleur, flagship of Admiral George Byng, in October 1719.

 Anson was promoted to commander in June 1722 and given command of the small 8-gun HMS Weazel.
 Anson's orders were to suppress smuggling between Britain and Holland, a task he swiftly and effectively performed.
 In recognition of his efforts he was promoted to the rank of post-captain in February 1723 and given command of the 32-gun sixth-rate HMS Scarborough with orders to escort British merchant convoys from the Carolinas.
 (The Ansonborough district of Charleston, South Carolina, still commemorates his time there.)

 He transferred to the command of the sixth-rate HMS Garland, still on the Carolinas station, in July 1728, then to the command of the fifth-rate HMS Diamond in the Channel Fleet in 1730, and to the command of the sixth-rate HMS Squirrel back on the Carolinas station in 1731.
 He was given command of the 60-gun third-rate HMS Centurion in the West Africa Squadron in 1737 and, having been promoted to commodore with his broad pennant in HMS Centurion, he took command of a squadron sent to attack Spanish possessions in South America at the outset of the War of Jenkins' Ear.

 Voyage around the world

 After setting off later than planned, Anson's squadron encountered successive disasters.
+The lateness of the season forced him to round the Horn in very stormy weather, and the navigating instruments of the time did not allow for exact observations.
 Two of his vessels, the fifth-rate HMS Pearl and the fourth-rate HMS Severn, failed to round Cape Horn and returned home.
 Meanwhile, the sixth-rate HMS Wager was wrecked off the coast of Chile, where the crew subsequently mutinied.
-The lateness of the season forced him to round the Horn in very stormy weather, and the navigating instruments of the time did not allow for exact observations.